timjansen/hanson/README.md

 * HanSON is JSON with comments, multi-line strings and unquoted property names.
 * Comments use JavaScript syntax (//, /**/).
 * Supports backticks as quotes (``) for multi-line strings.
+* You can use either double-quotes ("") or single-quotes ('') for single-line strings.
 * Property names do not require quotes if they are valid JavaScript identifiers.
 * Commas after the last list element or property will be ignored.
 * Every JSON string is valid HanSON.